Micki Grant: Early life

-Minnie Louise Perkins was born in Chicago, Illinois, to Gussie and Oscar Perkins on June 30, 1929.
+Perkins was born in Chicago, Illinois, to Gussie and Oscar Perkins on June 30, 1929.
 Some sources also state that she was born in 1941; Grant was said to have lowered her age early for reasons related to her career.
 Her father was a self-taught pianist and master barber, and her mother worked for Stanley Products.
 She began studying music with double-bass lessons at her elementary school.
 Grant first took piano lessons at the age of eight, and the next year took acting lessons with Susan Porché.
 After high school, her cousin, film actress Jeni Le Gon took her under her wing when Grant moved to Los Angeles.
 Following graduation from Englewood High School in Chicago, Grant studied at the Chicago School of Music and attended the University of Illinois, which she left after three years to move to New York City.
 Years later she went back to school and graduated from Lehman College in 1994 with a degree in English and Theatre, summa cum laude.
 In 2015, Lehman College awarded her the degree of Doctor of Fine Arts, honoris causa.